We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Watsu was created by Harold Dull, a massage therapist, in 1980.
+Watsu was created by Harold Dull, who taught Zen Shiatsu, in 1980.
 Dull observed that it was easier for his clients’ muscles and tissues to relax in water.
 In turn, he found that shiatsu techniques were more effective when done in water.

 Generally, Watsu therapy is used to alleviate pain and discomfort caused by a range of ailments.
 The idea is that the resistance of water soothes physical tension and encourages relaxation, which supports overall health.